Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-17-minigames-maps.md

 ## Typical procedure

-1. All world maps show the correct minigame positions
+1. For all world maps, the minigame spots displayed are up to date with the current state of the world in the overworld
-2. All dungeon maps show the correct minigame positions
+2. For all dungeon maps, the minigame spots displayed are up to date with the current state of the dungeon in the overworld

 ## Alternative procedures